malikashish8/Walkthrough/about.md

 ---
 ## Ashish Malik | OSCP | CEH

-I am a passionate cyber security professional who has a taste for Offense and Development and a soft corner for Folk Rock and Coffee!
+Passionate cyber security professional who has a taste for Offense and Development and a soft corner for Folk Rock and Coffee!

 ![me](/Walkthrough/images/me.jpg)